Fuel tanker blast at Afghan-Iran border causes massive fire - WTMJ

 The road between the city of Herat and Islam Qala is a dangerous stretch of highway that Afghans rarely travel at night for fear of attacks by criminal gangs.
 Taliban insurgents also travel freely in the area.
 Afghan security services had set up checkpoints and were assisting ambulances and emergency vehicles traveling to and from the border crossing.

-The fire spread to the Dogharoon customs facilities on the Iranian side and first responders — including the fire department, the Iranian army and border forces — were assisting in extinguishing the blaze, according to Iranian state television.
-Trucks carrying natural gas and fuel were directed to leave the scene.
+The fire spread to the Dogharoon customs facilities on the Iranian side of the border and first responders — including the fire department, the Iranian army and border forces — were assisting in extinguishing the blaze, according to Iranian state television.
+The Afghan side of the border crossing has its own fire department, but officials in Herat said they weren’t in control of the fire even in the first few minutes.

-The Islam Qala border crossing is around 120 kilometers (75 miles) west of the city of Herat.
-It is a major transit route between Afghanistan and Iran.
+The Islam Qala border crossing is around 120 kilometers (75 miles) west of the city of Herat, and is a major transit route between Afghanistan and Iran.

 The United States allows Afghanistan to import fuel and oil from Iran as part of a special concession that exempts Kabul from U.S. sanctions against Iran.
 Satellite photos taken Saturday before the explosion showed dozens of tankers parked at the border crossing.